2023 Solar Incentives Guide for Lake Villa, IL - Tax Credits & Rebates

-- Solar Renewable Energy Certificate (SREC): SRECs and similar performance-based incentives may be available to you if the solar system on your home produces more than a specified (generally small) amount of electricity.
-This category of incentives is normally handled at the state level.
-You can sell your SRECs to your utility company or other buyers, and the money you make is usually considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and other performance-based incentives may be available to you if your solar system produces over a specified (generally small) amount of electricity.
+Performance-based incentives are usually handled by the state government.
+You can sell any SRECs you have to your utility company or other buyers, and the money you make is generally considered part of your taxable income.

 Federal Solar Incentives

-When people think of solar incentives, federal incentives might be the first thing that comes to mind.
-The Federal Solar Investment Tax Credit, or ITC, is the best-known federal solar incentive.
-The ITC provides a tax credit for a set percentage of your solar system's cost.
+Federal solar incentives are probably the first thing that comes to mind when thinking about solar incentives.
+The Federal Solar Investment Tax Credit, or ITC, is the most commonly known federal solar incentive.
+The ITC allows you to claim a tax credit for a specific percentage of your solar system's cost.

-The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as retitling it the Clean Energy Credit).
-The new Clean Energy Credit is valid until 2035.
-American homeowners can now apply for a 30% credit for solar systems installed between January 1, 2022 and December 31, 2032.
-This new credit will then see a slight annual decrease until its expiration.
-The program expansion also makes it easier to get credit for energy storage systems, beginning in 2023.
+The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as renaming it to the Clean Energy Credit).
+The Clean Energy Credit re-raises the credit up to 30% for solar installations undertaken between January 1, 2022 and December 31, 2032.
+After 2032, the percentage will see a slight decrease annually until the end of the program in 2035.
+Beginning in 2023, it will also be easier to qualify for credits for energy storage systems with the new act.

 State & Local Solar Incentives